Kattis91/upcoming-artist/README.md

  4. Click on the **Pages** link on the left side navigation bar.

- 5. In the Build and Deployment section choose **main** from the drop down select branch menu.
+ 5. In the Build and Deployment section choose **main** from the drop-down select branch menu.

  6. Click **Save**.
 Your live Github Pages site is now deployed at the URL shown.